 Integrity checks are important, too.
 They can detect if an app or device configuration has been changed in any way.
 Integrity checks can check the entire app, or just a selection of at-risk libraries and calls.

 Then there’s encryption and obfuscation.
 By encrypting and hiding valuable data within the app, you’re adding an extra layer of protection that frustrates hackers attempting an attack.

 Finally, we recommend that businesses with sensitive, high-value apps also make use of threat intelligence.

 With a threat intelligence and risk analysis system, you can scan the landscape for common threats and can better plan a defensive strategy.

 By using a combination of these measures, you're not left hoping that you can rely on outside protection.

 You've designed for the things you can’t control as well as the things that you can.

 Your app is ready for the zero trust world.

-We equip apps with robust protection so that they’re ready to operate in the zero trust world.
+We equip mobile apps with robust protection so that they’re ready to operate in the zero trust world.